 Yet that conclusion is premature for precisely the reason that makes family so elemental a bond.
 Argue with your friend and tomorrow he may no longer be your friend, but argue with your brother and tomorrow he is still your brother.
 The book of Genesis is full of sibling rivalries but they do not all end the same way.
 The story of Cain and Abel ends with Abel dead.
 The story of Isaac and Ishmael ends with their standing together at Abraham’s grave.
 The story of Esau and Jacob reaches a climax when, after a long separation, they meet, embrace and go their separate ways.
 The story of Joseph and his brothers begins with animosity but ends with forgiveness and reconciliation.
 Even the most dysfunctional families can eventually come together.

 The Jewish people remains a family, often divided, always argumentative, but bound in a common bond of fate nonetheless.
 As our parsha reminds us, that person who has fallen is our brother or sister, and ours must be the hand that helps them rise again.

 Mishneh Torah, Laws of Gifts to the Poor, 10:2.

-Mekhilta de-Rabbi Shimon bar Yohai to Ex.
+Mechilta de-Rabbi Shimon bar Yochai to Ex.
 19:6.

 Democracy in America, Chapter XVII: Principal causes which tend to maintain the democratic republic in the United States.